Ways to Improve Your Meaningful Charitable Gifts

 Morgan: What does SCI Do with the stock they receive?

 Mike: SCI sell any stocks received and then puts the funds to good use through our programs.

 Morgan: Well, there you have it!
 Donating stocks does not need to be a mystery.
 Plus, it’s not only good for you, but a great option for the non-profit you are supporting with the potential for much larger gifts that also benefit you!

-If you have any questions on how to make a stock gift to SCI, please contact email@example.com your financial advisor.
+To learn more about making a gift of stocks and securities, click here.
+If you have any questions on how to make a stock gift to SCI, please contact email@example.com or your financial advisor.